 Following this pattern, the BoundedBuffer class can be rewritten to use semaphores, as shown in Figure 4.18.
-This uses the a class of semaphores imported from one of the packages of the Java API, java.util.concurrent.
+This uses the Semaphore class from one of the packages of the Java API, java.util.concurrent.
 In Programming Project 4.12, you can instead write your own Semaphore class using Java's built-in mutexes and condition variables.

 In order to show semaphores in the best possible light, I also moved away from using an array to store the buffer.
-Instead, I used a List, provided by the Java API.
+Instead, I used the method synchronizedList to create a thread-safe list for the buffer.
+Behind the scenes, Java's monitor mechanism with synchronized (which was explained in Section 4.3.2) ensures mutual exclusion for methods on the resulting list; in particular, add and remove are executed under mutual exclusion on the shared buffer to prevent races that could otherwise lead to corruption of the buffer's underlying data structure.
 If, in Programming Project 4.13, you try rewriting this example to use an array (as in Figure 4.17), you will discover two blemishes.
 First, you will need the numOccupied integer variable, as in Figure 4.17.
 This duplicates the information contained in occupiedSem, simply in a different form.
 Second, you will need to introduce explicit mutex synchronization with synchronized statements around the code that updates the nonsemaphore state variables.
 With those complications, semaphores lose some of their charm.
-However, by using a List, I hid the extra complexity.
+However, by using a thread-safe list, I hid the extra complexity.